madetech/data-tech-reviews/articles/iceberg/iceberg.md

 * An execution engine
 * A service

 Other processing engines have their own out-of-tree integrations with Iceberg (AWS Glue, Presto, Trino, Impala).
-Snowflake have released support for Iceberg Tables as a open-standard alternative to their proprietary table format to [public preview](https://www.snowflake.com/blog/iceberg-tables-powering-open-standards-with-snowflake-innovations/).
+Snowflake have released support for Iceberg Tables as an open-standard alternative to their proprietary table format to [public preview](https://www.snowflake.com/blog/iceberg-tables-powering-open-standards-with-snowflake-innovations/).

 ## Licensing / pricing model